bojanb89pa/OAuth2Swift/README.md

 Open workspace - OAuth2Swift.xcworkspace.

-Configure your server url (and debug server url) at OAuth2Swift/Info.plist.
+Configure your DEBUG_SERVER_URL (and SERVER_URL) at OAuth2Swift/Info.plist.
+If you use HTTP without SSL certificate, you should update exception domains list in arbitraty loads configuration in Info.plist.
+If you follow instructions from https://github.com/bojanb89pa/OAuth2Spring, you should be able to run this application on simulator with url http://localhost:8080 (current configuration).